b. 1983, Benoni, South Africa

 Ncaphayi’s work is included in a number of important collections, including: Smithsonian National Museum of African Art, Washington DC, USA; Museum of Fine Arts, Boston, USA; Southern New Hampshire University (SNHU), Manchester, USA; School of the Museum of Fine Arts (SMFA), Boston, USA; Tracker South Africa, Johannesburg, South Africa; Thami Mnyele Foundation, Amsterdam, Netherlands; Bibliothéque Nationale de France, Paris, France; The Ampersand Foundation (TAF), London, UK; ABSA Art Gallery, Johannesburg, South Africa; Cuciano Benetton Foundation, Treviso, Italy; Mastercard Collection, Johannesburg, South Africa; The Royal Portfolio Collection, Cape Town, South Africa; The Weise Collection, Stellenbosch, South Africa; and David Krut Projects, Cape Town and Johannesburg, South Africa, and New York City, USA.

 Mongezi recently won the Africa First Art Prize (AFAP) at the Investec Cape Town Art Fair.
-This prize includes being invited to a two-month all-inclusive residency in Israel, where he will work on his art for next year’s fair, which will be exhibited at the Investec Cape Town Art Fair 2020 VIP lounge.
+This prize includes being invited to a two-month all-inclusive residency in Israel, where he will work on his presentation for next year’s fair, which will be exhibited at the Investec Cape Town Art Fair 2020 VIP lounge.

 Spirit’s Response | Absa Art Gallery, Johannesburg | Nelson Mandela Metropolitan University (NMMU), Port Elizabeth | Spin Street Gallery, Cape Town | Alliance Française Pretoria, Pretoria | Kwazulu Natal Society of the Arts (KZNSA) Gallery, Durban, South Africa | 2016